Ms. Millar has been an online writer for over eight years. She is well-versed in website development and has created

-I have been a mechanic for more than twenty years now, almost thirty years.
+I have been a mechanic for almost thirty years now.
 Over the years, I have noticed that people do not understand the cooling system and how it works in their vehicles.
 I have found it challenging to help the vehicle owner understand the relationship between certain applications and the cooling system.

 My aim is to explain the cooling system in vehicles in-depth.
-The way a cooling system works in a vehicles is similar in all vehicles.
+The way a cooling system works is similar in all vehicles.

 Flow of Cool Radiator Fluid

 The cooling system in your vehicle's engine does more than just keep your engine cool and the fluid liquid in colder climates.
 Although these are the main reasons the cooling system exists, they are not the only ones.

 Let's go over the route the cooling system follows in most vehicles when the fluid is at its coolest temperature, which can be upward of 145 degrees.
 We'll look at how the cooling system affects other components in your vehicle.